|

-Percy House gallery opened in May
+Percy House gallery opened in May 2002.
+It

-been hidden from public view for over two decades.
+from public view for over two decades.

 With its unique features which include the famous Tudor ceiling,